som-dev/fixprinter/README.md

 # fixprinter
+A FIX message pretty-printer using the python quickfix library.
-A python pretty printer for displaying FIX protocol messages in a human-readable format using the quickfix library.
+Used for displaying FIX protocol messages in a human-readable format.
+Can read from a file or stdin and detects FIX messages within each line of text.

 ## Usage
 ```